BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Acknowledgement
 Thanks to google, I have created this neural network with tensorflow that can run on any computer without using the google cloud database.
 The original tutorial is on here https://www.youtube.com/watch?time_continue=1&v=iBs59GlXhIA.

-# I WELCOME anyone to work together on this interesting project.
+I WELCOME you to work together on this interesting project.